cncf/kubernetes-community-days/content/events/2020-amsterdam/_index.md

 ## What to expect?

-Kubernetes Community Days Amsterdam is aimed at developers, operations people and all other IT professionals with an interest in cloud native technologies and are supported by the [Cloud Native Computing Foundation](https://cncf.io).
+Kubernetes Community Days Amsterdam is aimed at developers, operations people and all other IT professionals with an interest in cloud native technologies and is supported by the [Cloud Native Computing Foundation](https://cncf.io).

 KCD Amsterdam is a community-organized and not for profit conference and would not be possible without **our partners**.
 Don’t miss the opportunity to be part of and support this community conference.
 Find our [Partnership Proposal](sponsor) here.